-Please note that domestic reverse charge VAT is not the same as reverse charge VAT on services purchased from overseas.
+Please note that domestic reverse charge VAT is not the same as reverse charge VAT on services from abroad.

 Normally, a supplier charges output VAT to a customer on a sale and the supplier then pays the VAT to HMRC.
 However, for services subject to the domestic reverse charge, the customer (the contractor) accounts for the output VAT and pays it to HMRC, rather than the supplier (the sub-contractor), hence the term reverse charge.